The First Step To Removing Epoxy Is Figuring Out How Tough Your Job Will Be

-Removing Epoxy From Concrete is dangerous due to silica dust that is released from grinding of the concrete, Luckily we have high powered commercial dust extractors that suck up a large amount of the silica dust, but unfortunately its impossibly to capture it all.
+Removing Epoxy From Concrete is dangerous due to silica dust that is released from grinding the concrete, Luckily we have high-powered commercial dust extractors that suck up a large amount of the silica dust, but unfortunately, it’s impossible to capture it all.

 Please do not ever attempt to enter the workspace without a P2 dust mask while our employees are Dust-Free Concrete Grinding during your job.
 Your cooperating is greatly appreciated.

 Some dust particles can be so small that they are not visible; these are referred to as respirable particles.
 Respirable silica dust particles are those that are small enough to breathe in and penetrate deep into the lungs causing permanent damage that can lead to serious illness or death.
 Silica dust is also linked to the development of auto-immune disorders and chronic renal (kidney) disease.

 Crystalline silica dust can be harmful when it’s inhaled into your lungs over a long period of time at low to moderate levels, or short periods at high levels.

 When crystalline silica dust is inhaled it can cause silicosis, a scarring of the lungs.
 Silicosis is a serious and incurable disease, with symptoms including shortness of breath, coughing, fatigue and weight loss.
 In severe cases, the damage caused to the lungs by silicosis can require a lung transplant or may lead to death.
 Silica dust is harmful when inhaled into your lungs.
 As it is 100 times smaller than a grain of sand, you can be breathing it in without knowing.